FareedaFarooq/CEH-V13/Week-1/Module-3/Theory.md

 ### 1. **Packet Fragmentation**

-**Layman’s Terms:**
-Imagine you want to send a big box through the mail, but the post office only accepts small boxes.
-You break your big box into smaller ones, ship them separately, and the recipient puts them back together.

 **In Networking:**
 When sending large data over the internet, it’s broken into small pieces called “packets.”
 If a network can’t handle big packets, they get chopped into even smaller “fragments” to fit through.